aiven/devportal/docs/tools/aiven-console/howto/create-manage-teams.rst

 .. important::
     **Teams are becoming groups**

     :doc:`Groups </docs/platform/howto/manage-groups>` are an easier way to control access to your organization's projects and services for a group of users.

+    :ref:`migrate_teams_to_groups`

 **Teams** let you create user groups and assign different access levels to specific projects.
 Users must be part of an organization before being added to a team.
 To create and manage teams, click **Admin** and then select **Teams**.